 This spiritual mission is carried out in many ways—regular classroom instruction, weekly school liturgies, prayer experiences, sacramental preparation, retreats, service learning, and extracurricular activities.
 And this mission is supported by educators who are committed to fulfilling the teaching mission of Jesus Christ and who offer spiritual guidance in a faith-based environment.

 We are committed to continuous improvement in this critical mission of our schools.
 One of the tools that we use to measure the impact of religious education is the Assessment of Catholic Religious Education (ACRE), a nationally normed questionnaire that is administered annually to students in grades 5, 8, and 11.
 ACRE measures students’ knowledge about their faith and offers opportunities for students to answer questions related to religious beliefs, practices, and perceptions.

 While all students are expected to participate in religious classes and services, Catholic Schools welcome students from a variety of faith traditions, and these traditions are treated with respect.
-Overall, seventeen percent of students who attend Catholic Schools are from other faith traditions.
+Overall, twenty percent of students who attend Catholic Schools are from other faith traditions.

 Service learning opportunities are part of the curriculum of several Catholic Schools.
 In this model, service activities are incorporated into the curriculum, providing real-life learning, and students are encouraged to develop leadership skills and civic responsibility.